codingforeveryone/READMEs/contribution-workflow.md

 ###1.
 Create a new branch

 The first step is to create a new branch for the proposed change.
-Before you create the branch you should make sure your master is up-to-date by pulling all previous changes with git pull.
+Before you create the branch you should make sure your master is up-to-date by pulling all previous changes with `git pull`.

 To create a new branch and switch to the branch at the same time, you can use the following command: